adjust/xamarin_sdk/doc/android/android.md

 ### <a id="deeplinking"></a>Deep linking

-If you are using the adjust tracker URL with an option to deep link into your app from the URL, there is the possibility to get info about the deep link URL and its content.
-Hitting the URL can happen when the user has your app already installed (standard deep linking scenario) or if they don't have the app on their device (deferred deep linking scenario).
-In the standard deep linking scenario, Android platform natively offers the possibility for you to get the info about the deep link content.
-Deferred deep linking scenario is something which Android platform doesn't support out of box and for this case, the adjust SDK will offer you the mechanism to get the info about the deep link content.
+If you are using the adjust tracker URL with an option to deep link into your app from the URL, there is the possibility to get information about the deep link URL and its content.
+Hitting the URL can happen when the user already has your app installed (standard deep linking scenario) or if they do not have the app on their device (deferred deep linking scenario).
+In the standard deep linking scenario, the Android platform offers native support for you to get the info about the deep link content.
+The deferred deep linking scenario is something that the Android platform does not support out of the box.
+In this scenario, the adjust SDK will offer you the tools you need to get the information about the deep link content.

 ### <a id="deeplinking-standard">Standard deep linking scenario

 If a user has your app installed and you want it to launch after hitting an adjust tracker URL with the `deep_link` parameter in it, you need enable deep linking in your app.
-This is being done by choosing a desired **unique scheme name** and assigning it to the Activity which you want to launch once the app opens after the user clicked on the link.
-This can be done by setting certain properties on the Activity class which you would like to see launched once deep link has been clicked and your app opened.
-You need to set up proper intent filter and name the scheme:
+This is done by choosing a desired **unique scheme name** and assigning it to the Activity which you want to launch once the app opens after the user has clicked on the link.
+This can be done by setting certain properties on the Activity class which you would like to see launched once the deep link has been clicked and your app has opened.
+You need to set up a proper intent filter and name the scheme:

 ```cs
 [Activity(Label = "Example", MainLauncher = true)]